filecoin-project/specs/src/systems/filecoin_blockchain/storage_power_consensus/_index.md

 ---

 {{<label storage_power_consensus>}}
 The Storage Power Consensus subsystem is the main interface which enables Filecoin nodes to agree on the state of the system.
-SPC accounts for individual storage miners' effective power over consensus in given chains in its _Power Table_.
+SPC accounts for individual storage miners' effective power over consensus in given chains in its {{<sref power_table>}}.
 It also runs {{<sref expected_consensus>}} (the underlying consensus algorithm in use by Filecoin), enabling storage miners to run leader election and generate new blocks updating the state of the Filecoin system.

 Succinctly, the SPC subsystem offers the following services:
-- Access to the _Power Table_ for every subchain, accounting for individual storage miner power and total power on-chain.
+- Access to the {{<sref power_table>}} for every subchain, accounting for individual storage miner power and total power on-chain.
 - Access to {{<sref expected_consensus>}} for individual storage miners, enabling:
     - Access to verifiable randomness {{<sref tickets>}} as needed in the rest of the protocol.
     - Running  {{<sref leader_election>}} to produce new blocks.